geofurlong/builder/README.md

 Linear accuracy is defined as the geographic measured distance versus the reported distance, both in metres.
 For example, if the measured distance between neighbouring quarter mileposts along an ELR centre-line was `403.836 metres`, the accuracy would be calculated as `+1.5 metres` (as a quarter mile being 440 yards, or `402.336 metres`).
 This is an example of what is commonly referred to as a _long quarter mile_.
 The linear accuracy, computed to maximum available decimal places, is used to produce the linear calibration statistics per ELR; it is subsequently truncated to a whole number for presentation in other data sets.

 The computed geographic position for a defined ELR and mileage may not be accurate in all instances.
 In a number of locations, the position may be incorrect by a significant linear distance, particularly on closed or partially-closed lines.
-The manually-maintained _ELR_ dataset (via the `Remarks` column) identifies ELRs which exhibit potentially poor accuracy.
+The manually-maintained _ELR_ dataset (via the `remarks` column) identifies ELRs which exhibit potentially poor accuracy.

 The build process computes the estimated linear position for a given mileage on an ELR by calibrating against mileposts on that ELR.
 For each ELR, calibration in undertaken using the virtual centre-line geometry, reported start and finish mileages, combined with the milepost position and value.
 The computed geographic distance along the segment between mileposts are compared against the reported mileages for the mileposts and recorded in a detailed calibration statistics database.
 This calibration process allows an estimation of the linear accuracy to be provided when geocoding from ELR and Mileage to geographic position.